-- 1. CICS must be connected to DB2 Version 6 or later.
-If CICS is connected to DB2 Version 5 or earlier, the CICS DB2 task-related user exit operates as a quasi-reentrant task-related user exit, switching TCBs for every DB2 request. - 2.
-FORCEQR must not be set to YES. - 3.
-The CICS DB2 application must have threadsafe application logic (that is, the native language code in between the EXEC CICS commands must be threadsafe), use only threadsafe EXEC CICS commands, and be defined to CICS as threadsafe.
-If the application program is not defined as threadsafe, and so must operate on the CICS QR TCB, TCB switching occurs for every DB2 request, even if the task-related user exit is running on an open TCB.
-If the application program is defined as threadsafe but uses non-threadsafe EXEC CICS commands, TCB switching occurs for every non-threadsafe EXEC CICS command.
+- CICS must be connected to DB2. - FORCEQR must not be set to YES.

-4. The CICS DB2 application must use only threadsafe or open API dynamic plan exits, task-related user exits and global user exits.
+- The CICS DB2 application must have threadsafe application logic (that is, the native language code in between the EXEC CICS commands must be threadsafe).
+If the application logic is not threadsafe, the program must be defined as CONCURRENCY(QUASIRENT), and so must operate on the CICS QR TCB.
+In this case TCB switching occurs for every DB2 request, even if the TRUE is running on an open TCB. - A threadsafe application can be defined to CICS as CONCURRENCY(THREADSAFE) API(CICSAPI) or CONCURRENCY(REQUIRED) API(CICSAPI).
+The setting to use depends on how many non-threadsafe EXEC commands the program uses.
+If there are many non-threadsafe CICS commands the program is best defined as CONCURRENCY(THREADSAFE).
+If the program has few or no non-threadsafe CICS commands, then CONCURRENCY(REQUIRED) can be used.
+Programs defined with CONCURRENCY(REQUIRED) have the benefit of starting on an L8 open TCB, but every non-threadsafe CICS command results in two TCB switches. - The CICS DB2 application must use only threadsafe or open API dynamic plan exits, TRUEs, and GLUEs.
 If any non-threadsafe exits are used, this forces a switch back to the QR TCB.

-If all these conditions are met, you can gain the performance benefits of the open transaction environment.
+If all these conditions are met, you can gain the performance benefits of the OTE.